koushikroy/NNDesignDeepLearning/Readme.md

 the chapter and associated slides.
 For chapters covering code, there is a Code subfolder containing a Jupyter Notebook of the chapter, as well as Jupyter Notebook labs.
+Read the Preface for the book objectives and organization.

 **Be aware that this site will be continually evolving.
 New chapters will be added, and existing chapters will